Applicants > Resolutions & Policies > Non-Objective Evidence of Language Proficiency

 • Direct patient care and collaboration with other health professionals were provided in English or French;

-3. Successful completion of the four final years of school in Canada to become eligible to apply for university or college if documentation (4) submitted for the individual applicant directly from the school(s) or school board confirms the applicant successfully completed four consecutive, first language English or French credits/courses.
+3. Successful completion of the four final years of school in Canada to become eligible to apply for university or college if documentationii,v submitted for the individual applicant directly from the school(s) or school board confirms the applicant successfully completed four consecutive, first language English or French credits/courses.
 Courses may be part of a Collège d’enseignement général et professionnel (CEGEP) in Quebec.

-The applicant may choose to submit acceptable language proficiency test scores.
+If the evidence does not meet the Decision Criteria and documentation requirements outlined in this policy, the applicant may choose to submit acceptable language proficiency test scores.
 If applicable, the application could be referred to a panel of the Registration Committee for further consideration of other evidence of the applicant’s English or French proficiency.

-1. A majority English or French language country is one where the primary official language or language of instruction is English or French.
+i A majority English or French language country is one where the primary official language or language of instruction is English or French.
 The College will confirm this in the following resources:

 Alternatively, the applicant or the program may submit course outlines or syllabi that were current while the applicant was attending the program and that list required and recommended text books and references published in either English or French.

-3. The letter sent directly from the applicant’s employer to OCP must describe the applicant’s role or scope or practice in that workplace, and their English or French fluency when communicating with staff, patients and other health professionals.
+iv The letter sent directly from the applicant’s employer to OCP must describe the applicant’s role or scope or practice in that workplace, and their English or French fluency when communicating with staff, patients and other health professionals.
 In addition, the letter may confirm if the language of written and spoken business in that workplace was either English or French, and if communication with the pharmacy regulatory body (which should be specified in the letter) is in either English or French.
 The letter must also include the start and end dates of the applicant’s employment, the business name and address, and the writer’s current contact information.

-4. The school or school board must provide an original or true copy of a transcript sent directly to OCP showing that the applicant had graduated with four consecutive, first language English or French credits.
+v The school or school board must provide an original or true copy of a transcript sent directly to OCP showing that the applicant had graduated with four consecutive, first language English or French credits.
 English or French as a Second Language credits/courses are not acceptable evidence for this policy.

 Alternatively, the school or school board may provide a letter sent directly to OCP confirming that the applicant graduated from secondary school, and had successfully completed four consecutive, first language English or French credits.